 Virginia Tech shooting leaves 32 dead

-In one of the deadliest mass shootings in U.S. history, 32 people died after being gunned down on the campus of Virginia Tech by Seung Hui Cho, a student at the college who later committed suicide.
-The Virginia Tech shooting began around 7:15 a.m., when Cho, a 23-year-old senior ...read more
+On this day in 2007, 32 people died after being gunned down on the campus of Virginia Tech by Seung Hui Cho, a student at the college who later committed suicide.
+The Virginia Tech shooting began around 7:15 a.m., when Cho, a 23-year-old senior and English major at ...read more